PW22-SBN-01/dataset_pipeline/README.md

 ### Phone Data Iterator

 The Android App saved the IMU and GPS data in csv format along with a video to accompany it.
 The video has a known duration, start time and a fixed frame rate.
-Using these, the `PhoneDatasetIterator` can generate a mapping from timestamp to video frame.
+Using these, the `AndroidDatasetIterator` can generate a mapping from timestamp to video frame.

 ## Dataset Recorders